Frequently Asked Questions (FAQ)

 What's the difference between Intramural ("In-Town") Teams and Travel Teams?

-Travel Team Tryouts are OPEN TO ALL INTERESTED PLAYERS in Grades 5, 6, 7, and 8.
+Travel Team Tryouts are OPEN TO ALL INTERESTED PLAYERS.

 The practice session/game time commitment is significantly greater than for the Intramural ("In-Town") Divisions.
 Also, if your son or daughter is chosen to participate on a travel team, there are additional registration costs, as well as additional charges for tournaments in which travel teams participate.
 See detailed Registration Information for a summary of additional registration charges.